abitofhelp/servicelib/model/README.md

 # Model Module
 The Model Module provides utilities for working with domain models and Data Transfer Objects (DTOs) in Go applications.
 It includes functions for copying fields between structs and creating deep copies of objects.

+## Overview

+Brief description of the model and its purpose in the ServiceLib library.

 ## Features